7 Escape Routes For Panic Attacks

 - Before moving on to the next muscle, allow the first one to rest for ten seconds.

 Have you ever heard of embodied cognition?
-Embodied cognition is an approach to cognition that has roots in motor behaviour.
+Embodied cognition is an approach to cognition that has roots in motor behavior.
 This approach emphasizes that cognition typically involves acting with a physical body in an environment in which the body is.

 Embodied cognition goes even further, saying that you can use movement to help you think better.
 Moving can help you think at that other moment when you desperately need to do so.
 Therefore, if you ever find yourself experiencing a strong surge of fear, it isn’t easy to think clearly.
 Move!
 You should get up and move.